 Bipasa Nadon, Assistant Director for Research and Publications

-Bipasa Nadon (B.A.
-University of Chicago, J.D.
-University of Chicago) joined the Rose Institute in 2011.
-She was an assistant to Mayor Richard M. Daley in Chicago, where she developed policy in the areas of housing, aviation planning, personnel and legislative affairs.
+Bipasa Nadon (BA University of Chicago, JD University of Chicago) has been the Assistant Director for Research and Publications since 2011.
+In her previous life, she practiced corporate law at Hale and Dorr, LLP in Boston, specializing in technology licensing.
+Prior to that, she was an assistant to Mayor Richard M. Daley in Chicago, where she developed policy in the areas of housing, aviation planning, personnel, and legislative affairs.
 Mrs. Nadon also has international experience.
 She was the director of local government programs for the National Democratic Institute for International Affairs in Ukraine and served as an international observer for Ukraine’s first parliamentary elections.
-Mrs. Nadon practiced corporate law at Hale and Dorr, LLP in Boston, specializing in technology licensing.

 Marionette S. Moore, Administrative Assistant

 Marionette Sison Moore (B.A.
-University of the Philippines) joined the staff of the Rose Institute in February of 1997, providing assistance to the Institute’s management staff and supervision of student research assistants.
+University of the Philippines) joined the staff of the Rose Institute in February of 1997, assisting the Institute’s directorial staff and providing supervision of student research assistants.
+Working at the Rose Institute for more than 20 years, Mrs. Moore has acquired skills in publications, website management, and remains a steady contact for students on and off-campus.
 She lends support to the research needs of the Institute with her broad background in the area of survey research and knowledge of computerized data management.